Charter Oak Capital Management LLC Makes New $28.37 Million Investment in Vanguard Short-Term Bond ETF (NYSEARCA:BSV)

-Charter Oak Capital Management LLC acquired a new position in shares of Vanguard Short-Term Bond ETF (NYSEARCA:BSV) during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor acquired 342,226 shares of the company’s stock, valued at approximately $28,371,000.
-Vanguard Short-Term Bond ETF makes up 4.3% of Charter Oak Capital Management LLC’s holdings, making the stock its 6th biggest holding.
+Charter Oak Capital Management LLC purchased a new position in Vanguard Short-Term Bond ETF (NYSEARCA:BSV) during the 4th quarter, according to its most recent disclosure with the SEC.
+The fund purchased 342,226 shares of the company’s stock, valued at approximately $28,371,000.
+Vanguard Short-Term Bond ETF accounts for 4.3% of Charter Oak Capital Management LLC’s holdings, making the stock its 6th largest position.
 Charter Oak Capital Management LLC owned approximately 0.09% of Vanguard Short-Term Bond ETF as of its most recent SEC filing.

-Other institutional investors have also modified their holdings of the company.
-Garrett Investment Advisors LLC bought a new stake in shares of Vanguard Short-Term Bond ETF during the 4th quarter valued at $14,003,000.
-Dowling & Yahnke LLC raised its position in shares of Vanguard Short-Term Bond ETF by 7.5% during the 4th quarter.
-Dowling & Yahnke LLC now owns 36,898 shares of the company’s stock valued at $3,059,000 after acquiring an additional 2,587 shares during the last quarter.
-Burleson & Company LLC raised its position in shares of Vanguard Short-Term Bond ETF by 2.8% during the 4th quarter.
-Burleson & Company LLC now owns 74,250 shares of the company’s stock valued at $6,155,000 after acquiring an additional 1,997 shares during the last quarter.
-Eudaimonia Partners LLC bought a new stake in shares of Vanguard Short-Term Bond ETF during the 3rd quarter valued at $1,155,000.
-Finally, Windward Private Wealth Management Inc. bought a new stake in shares of Vanguard Short-Term Bond ETF during the 4th quarter valued at $31,611,000.
+A number of other hedge funds and other institutional investors have also modified their holdings of BSV.
+Principal Financial Group Inc. increased its position in Vanguard Short-Term Bond ETF by 186.8% in the 3rd quarter.
+Principal Financial Group Inc. now owns 18,212 shares of the company’s stock worth $1,513,000 after buying an additional 11,861 shares during the period.
+Trexquant Investment LP bought a new position in Vanguard Short-Term Bond ETF in the 3rd quarter worth approximately $256,000.
+Banco Santander S.A. increased its position in Vanguard Short-Term Bond ETF by 11.6% in the 3rd quarter.
+Banco Santander S.A. now owns 74,946 shares of the company’s stock worth $6,225,000 after buying an additional 7,805 shares during the period.
+Sandy Spring Bank increased its position in Vanguard Short-Term Bond ETF by 17.9% in the 3rd quarter.
+Sandy Spring Bank now owns 1,108 shares of the company’s stock worth $92,000 after buying an additional 168 shares during the period.
+Finally, MEMBERS Trust Co bought a new position in Vanguard Short-Term Bond ETF in the 3rd quarter worth approximately $232,000.

 Vanguard Short-Term Bond ETF (the Fund) seeks to track the performance of a market-weighted bond index with a short-term, dollar-weighted average maturity.
 The Fund employs a passive management or indexing strategy designed to track the performance of the Barclays Capital U.S. 1-5 Year Government/Credit Bond Index (the Index).